turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Run your tests.
+Run `bundle exec rspec spec/models/person_spec.rb`.
 The test you just wrote should be failing.

 Fix the test by adding a validation to the model: